Toccata and Fugue in D minor, BWV 565: Toccata

 The Toccata begins with a single-voice flourish in the upper ranges of the keyboard, doubled at the octave and ornamented with a lower mordent.
 It then spirals toward the bottom, where a diminished seventh chord appears (which actually implies a dominant chord with a minor 9th against a tonic pedal), built one note at a time.
 This resolves into a D major chord:

 Three short passages follow, each reiterating a short motif and doubled at the octave.
 The section ends with a diminished seventh chord which resolved into the tonic, D minor, through a flourish.
 The second section of the Toccata is a number of loosely connected figurations and flourishes; the pedal switches to the dominant key, A minor.
 This section segues into the third and final section of the Toccata, which consists almost entirely of a passage doubled at the sixth and comprising reiterations of the same three-note figure, similar to doubled passages in the first section.
-After a brief pedal flourish, the piece ends with a D minor chord.
+After a brief pedal flourish, the piece ends with a D minor suspended chord which eventually resolves.